 Refund/cancellation policy

-Notification of cancellations must be submitted in writing to [email protected].
+All cancellations must be emailed to [email protected].

 Your local 4-H program may provide alternative transportation; please ask them directly.
 Participants can also provide their own transportation if preferred.